euroargodev/argoonlineschool/paper.md

 * A review of the main characteristics of the quality controls used: Real-Time and Delayed-Mode.
 * Step-by-step instructions on data access, processing, and product generation, through the execution of commands based on a programming language.

-All content is divided into 3 main lessons: 1.
-The Argo Program, that describes the basic concepts of the program, 2.
-The Argo Data that describes how the data is organized and 3.
+All content is divided into 3 lessons: 1.
+The Argo Program, that describes the basic concepts of this ocean observing network; 2.
+The Argo Data, that describes how the data is organized; and 3.
 Using the Argo data, that uses the knowledge of the previous sections and python driven jupyter notebooks to teach how to use the data.
 Finally, a quiz section is included for self-appraisal.
 Lessons 1 and 2 are aimed at users with minimal or no knowledge of the Argo network, therefore no prerequisites are needed.
 Lesson 3 is intended for advanced users, as it requires basic programming skills in python.
 However, lesson 3 is duly explained step by step, to facilitate the transition of users coming from lessons 1 and 2.
 The basic recommendations and instructions for configuring the hands-on section of the AoS are also provide, whether the users want to work online or if they want to work on their local computer.
 Specific libraries and packages are recommended to guarantee the correct functioning of the AoS.
 To date, the three lessons contain a total of 25 sections, and all the sections have been carefully designed to be connected with the rest of the lessons.

 The AoS has been developed using python driven Jupyter notebooks [@Kluyver2016jupyter] and jupyter-book [@JupyterBook2020], two open source projects that allow editing control in a clear and easy way, and also permits web-based interactive development environments that contain code, visualizations, and texts.
 It is widely used for data science, and inspired by the course _[An Introduction to Earth and Environmental Data Science](https://earth-env-data-science.github.io/intro.html)_ [@Abernathey2021].

 The AoS is accessible through the web page of Euro-Argo [https://www.euro-argo.eu/argo-online-school](https://www.euro-argo.eu/argo-online-school), but all the content that builds it is hosted in the public github repository of Euro-Argo: [https://github.com/euroargodev/argoonlineschool](https://github.com/euroargodev/argoonlineschool).

 As long as the Argo program continues to grow, the AoS will, too.
-This first version contains the basic content of Argo, subsequent versions will show the newest aspects of the Argo network.
-As a product of the Argo community, the AOS follows the same philosophy in terms of data access.
-To guarantee barrier-free learning, the information and data provided in the AoS is available in open access to the public free of charge, therefore no subscription is required.
+This first version contains the basic content of Argo, subsequent versions will show the newest aspects of the Argo network, as biochemical measurements, deep observations, ..
+As part of the Argo community, the AOS follows the same philosophy in terms of data access, and to guarantee barrier-free learning, the information and data provided in the AoS is available in open access to the public free of charge and therefore no subscription is required.

 # Acknowledgements

 The AoS has been possible thanks to the collaboration of the Euro-Argo members, the Argo Steering Team ([https://argo.ucsd.edu](https://argo.ucsd.edu)) and has been funded by the European Union's Horizon 2020 research and innovation program under grant agreement Euro-Argo RISE 824131 ([https://www.euro-argo.eu/EU-Projects/Euro-Argo-RISE-2019-2022](https://www.euro-argo.eu/EU-Projects/Euro-Argo-RISE-2019-2022)).

 The audiovisual work has been recorded and edited by Rafael Méndez Pérez ([http://rafaelmendezp.com/](http://rafaelmendezp.com/)) while proofreading and english coaching support was provided by Agustín Prunell-Friend.
-The quiz sections are based on John M. Shea [@jmshea2021].
+The quiz sections are based on John M. Shea [@jmshea2021] software.

 # References

-Roemmich, D., G.C.
-Johnson, S. Riser, R. Davis, J. Gilson, W.B.
-Owens, S.L.
-Garzoli, C. Schmid, and M. Ignaszewski.
-(2009).
-The Argo Program: Observing the global ocean with profiling floats.
-Oceanography 22(2):34–43, doi:10.5670/oceanog.2009.36.

-Maze, Guillaume & Balem, Kevin.
-(2020).
-Argopy: A Python library for Argo ocean data analysis.
-Journal of Open Source Software.
-5. 2425.
-10.21105/joss.02425.

-Barba, Lorena A., & Forsyth, G. F. (2018).
-CFD Python: The 12 steps to Navier–Stokes equations.
-Journal of Open Source Education, 1(9), 21. doi:10.21105/jose.00021